synapse

 Diet

-Patients with POTS are encouraged to increase their dietary sodium and water intake in an attempt to augment blood volume.
-Because eating large meals diverts blood flow to digestive organs, patients with POTS may feel worse following large meals and therefore may benefit from eating several small meals instead of a few larger meals.
-In addition, some patients have found that certain types of foods trigger their symptoms, including: alcohol, caffeinated beverages, and carbohydrates.
+Patients with POTS are encouraged to increase their dietary sodium and water intake to augment blood volume.
+Because eating large meals diverts blood flow to digestive organs, patients with POTS may feel worse following large meals and, therefore, may benefit from eating several small meals instead of a few larger meals.
+In addition, some patients have found that certain foods trigger their symptoms, including alcohol, caffeinated beverages, and carbohydrates.

 Physical Counter Maneuvers

-Patients are encouraged to be observant for symptoms associated with presyncope; these can include lightheadedness, dizziness, weakness, and vision changes.
+Patients are encouraged to observe presyncope symptoms, including lightheadedness, dizziness, weakness, and vision changes.
 When these symptoms occur, patients should lie down immediately.
 If lying down is not possible, patients should try to move around and especially use their leg muscles.
-Some patients stand on their toes, others cross their legs and flex the muscle in the legs and buttocks in an attempt to drive blood out of the legs.
+Some patients stand on their toes, while others cross their legs and flex the muscles in the legs and buttocks in an attempt to drive blood out of the legs.

-Vasovagal syncope (VVS) - sometimes referred to as neurally mediated syncope, neurocardiogenic syncope, or common fainting - occurs when an individual faints due to their body overreacting to certain stimuli, or triggers.
+Vasovagal syncope (VVS) - sometimes referred to as neurally mediated syncope, neurocardiogenic syncope, or more commonly fainting - occurs when an individual faints due to their body overreacting to certain stimuli or triggers.
 These triggers can include things such as the sight of blood or exaggerated emotional distress.

-The body's overreaction to a given trigger causes a sudden drop in both heart rate and blood pressure (hypotension).
-This hypotension results in decreased blood flow to the brain and loss of consciousness if sufficiently severe, or to presyncope if less severe.
-These changes in heart rate and blood pressure are due to an increase in parasympathetic tone and an associated inhibition of sympathetic outflow.
+The body's overreaction to a given trigger causes a sudden drop in heart rate and blood pressure (hypotension).
+This hypotension results in decreased blood flow to the brain and loss of consciousness if sufficiently severe or presyncope if less severe.
+These changes in heart rate and blood pressure are due to increased parasympathetic tone and an associated inhibition of sympathetic outflow.

 1. Signs and Symptoms